Spy vs. Spy: Publication history

 The strips continued, with writer Duck Edwing and artist Bob Clarke creating the majority.
 Their strips are identifiable by Clarke's drawing style, but signed "'C/e", or "'C/p" in the Prohías-written cases.

-Some were largely uncredited, simply being signed "M&S" (MAD 335) or "M&e" (MAD 352).
+Some were largely uncredited, simply being signed "M&S" (Mad #335) or "M&e" (Mad #352).

-Peter Kuper took over as writer and artist for the strip with Mad magazine #356 (April 1997).
-It was later drawn in full color when the magazine changed from a black and white to full color format.
+Peter Kuper took over as the full-time writer and artist for the strip with Mad magazine #356 (April 1997).
+In 2001, Kuper began drawing it in full color when the magazine made its switch from black and white art.
+With Mad reverting to a reprint format, the initial run of Spy vs. Spy ended with issue #18 (the magazine had moved to Burbank, California in 2018, adopting new numbering starting with #1).
+That Spy cartoon was three pages long, and showed the spies progressing through millennia: evolving from the sea, as Greek pottery, as dueling knights, and ultimately as the only two survivors of a nuclear holocaust that they had caused.
+They agree to stop fighting, and walk off together arm-in-arm into the shattered ruins of civilization.
+Kuper returned in 2022 for the 70th Anniversary issue -- issue #28, which he had initially confirmed would be the last time he would be drawing the strip.
+However, starting with issue #40 in 2024, Kuper's Spy vs. Spy came back permanently.

 Characters

 Black Spy and White Spy (or "Man in Black" and "Man in White") – Wearing wide-brimmed hats and dressed in overcoats, both Spies have long pointed faces.
 They are identical, except for one being entirely in white and one entirely in black.
 The Spies were modeled after El Hombre Siniestro ("The Sinister Man"), a character Prohías created in the Cuban magazine Bohemia in 1956.
 Like the Spies, he wore a wide-brimmed hat and overcoat and had a long, pointed nose.
 Prohías described the character as someone who "thought nothing of chopping the tails off of dogs, or even the legs off of little girls" and stated he was "born out of the national psychosis of the Cuban people."
-'El Hombre Siniestro bears strong resemblance to the Spies—although, instead of fighting against a set rival, he simply does horrible things to anyone he can find.
+'El Hombre Siniestro bore a strong resemblance to the Spies—although, instead of fighting against a set rival, he simply does horrible things to anyone he can find.

 The cover copy of The All New Mad Secret File on Spy vs. Spy provides early insight to the characters and Prohías' views on the Castro regime and the CIA:

 A gag panel in Mad magazine #122 (Oct.
 1968) established Black Spy as a member of the "East."
 He gets trapped by a White Spy, who is guarding the border to the "West."
 There is otherwise no indication in the series that Black Spy is pro-communist or White Spy is pro-capitalist.